unwitting/jump/README.md

 # Jump : an obscure, one-dimensional stack-based language

 Welcome to Jump!
 Jump is a hard-to-read esoteric programming language.
-It has curiosity value and very little else, but it's a fun puzzle to use.
+It has curiosity value and very little else, but it's a fun puzzle to write a program or two, and it'll help you learn about stack-based programming.

 This repo acts as both the language spec and the source for a NodeJS-based interpreter.

 ## Concepts

 Jump programs are strings of single control characters which represent instructions to the interpreter.
-Execution progresses through the program, instruction by instruction.
+Execution progresses through the program, instruction by instruction, left to right.
 Sometimes the flow will be sent elsewhere by an instruction that breaks the usual one-step-by-one-step movement.

+### The execution cursor

+Three pieces of persistent information are kept track of during the execution of a Jump program: the _execution cursor_, the _stack_ and the _flag_ mapping.

+The location in the code string which is currently being executed is referred to as the _execution cursor_, and by default it increments by one after each instruction (so, in most cases, the execution cursor begins as `0`, then `1`, then `2`, etc until changed by a flow control instruction).

 ### The stack

-The stack is one of the two pieces of persistent state kept track of by a Jump program.
+The _stack_ is the main data-storage location of a Jump program.
+It's the only one of the persistent locations which is dynamic in size (and theoretically of infinite capacity, though not really).
-It is always accessible, and is the primary focus of most of Jump's instructions.
+It is always accessible, and is acted on in some way by most of Jump's instructions.

+Jump's stack is entirely made up of integers (positive or negative).
+Functions to encode and decode readable Unicode characters are / will be available, but they'll always be represented on-stack as integers.

-As with any good stack, two operations only are defined: _push_ and _pop_.
+As with any good stack, only two operations are defined: _push_ and _pop_.
 Pushing a value puts it on the top of the stack, and popping retrieves (and removes) the top value from the stack.

 As an example, imagine the stack looks like: